 With the finish you show with fine lines that it is a building of stone.

-Extra: maybe you like to look for other castles to draw or fantasize about your own castle, medieval, fairytale or futuristic.
+EXTRA: maybe you like to look for other castles to draw or fantasize about your own castle, medieval, fairytale or futuristic.
 Just start somewhere with a tower, a staircase, a building layer or a piece of wall.
 Wherever you want you build something against or on top of it.